whatf0xx/ca4cm/README.md

 - **Greenacre, M.** (2017). *Correspondence Analysis in Practice, Third Edition.* Chapman & Hall / CRC Press.

 - **Le Roux, B., Rouanet, H., Savage, M., & Warde, A.** (2008).
 Class and Cultural Division in the UK. *Sociology*, 42(6), 1049–1071.

+(A few more are given at the end of the slide deck)